-To measure the program's performance in the areas of access to care, outcomes, and satisfaction, the Primary Contractor must comply with the Department's program performance reporting requirements as delineated in Appendix K. The Primary Contractor must establish all coordination agreements and procedures necessary to collect the required data elements from the Providers, Members, etc.
+To measure the program's performance in the areas of access to care, outcomes, and satisfaction, the Primary Contractor and its BH-MCO must comply with the Department's program performance reporting requirements as delineated in Appendix K. The Primary Contractor or its BH-MCO must establish all coordination agreements and procedures necessary to collect the required data elements from the Providers, Members, etc.

-The Primary Contractor must provide quarterly reports summarizing the findings, and actions taken in response to the findings of the consumer/family satisfaction teams as well as an annual report summarizing the findings and follow-up actions taken pursuant to the annual Member satisfaction survey conducted pursuant to Appendix L.
+The Primary Contractor or its BH-MCO must provide quarterly reports summarizing the findings, and actions taken in response to the findings of the consumer/family satisfaction teams as well as an annual report summarizing the findings and follow-up actions taken pursuant to the annual Member satisfaction survey conducted pursuant to Appendix L.

-The Primary Contractor must have a plan in place to review the DDAP CIS data for accuracy and completeness and a plan to work with their Providers to that end.
+The Primary Contractor or its BH-MCO must have a plan in place to review the DDAP CIS data for accuracy and completeness and a plan to work with their Providers to that end.